UTXOnly/SNMP_sandbox/README.md

 This script requires a `.env` file to be placed in the repository's parent directory (./).
 Your `.env` file should contain environmental variables needed for your docker containers, in this case your `DD_API_KEY`.

-If you don't already have a `.env` file, you can create one by running the command below in this repository's parent directory (./):
+If you don't already have a `.env` file, you can create one by running the command below in the `snmp` directory :
 ```
 touch .env
 ```